Secrets to Losing Fat

 Are you tired after you eat a meal?
 Tired enough to want to go to sleep?

 If you said yes, then your diet needs to be addressed!
+You should be energized after you eat.

 If you want to nap after most meals (or all meals), your body is shutting down when you eat in order to restore energy and to "STOP" using energy - which is food.